No, You Can’t Stop Sending Thank You Notes — Here’s Why

 It gives you more time to think about what you’re trying to say

 While sending a thank you text only takes a few seconds, it doesn’t always lead to the most meaningful message about why you’re so grateful.
-When you’re looking at a blank card and have to fill out the space, you have more room to reflect on what exactly it is that you want to share with the other person.
+When you’re looking at a blank card and have to fill out the space, you have more room to reflect on what exactly you want to share with the other person.
 Basically, there’s more pressure to make a written note thoughtful than there is for a text.
 And in the end, it’s worth the extra effort.

-“When you write a handwritten thank you note, it offers you time to reflect and sit down and not be so quick to write, ‘Thanks so much for everything, I hope to hear back from you soon,’” Sutton says.
+“When you send a handwritten thank you note, it offers you time to reflect and sit down and not be so quick to write, ‘Thanks so much for everything, I hope to hear back from you soon,’” Sutton says.
 “It encourages you to get a little bit more personal.”

 Handwritten notes are a nice surprise

 These days, it’s common to get a text, call, or email.
-“No shade to the text.
-I love the quickness of it.
-But when I get a thank you note that’s handwritten, I feel like a job well done, special, and appreciated,” says Sutton.
+“No shade to the text,” says Sutton.
+“I love the quickness of it.
+But when I get a thank you note that’s handwritten, I feel like that’s a job well done, that’s special and appreciated.”

-It’s a positive ritual to keep up with
+It’s a positive ritual you can maintain

 We’ve all heard about the benefits of gratitude journaling.
-Research shows writing down what or who you’re grateful for can bring balance to your life (even when it feels stressful) and it helps increase your everyday satisfaction.
-Sharing that gratitude with someone else by writing them a thank you note produces those same benefits and then some.
+Research shows writing down what or who you’re grateful for can bring balance to your life (even when it feels stressful) and helps increase your everyday satisfaction.
+Sharing that gratitude with someone else by writing them a thank you note produces those same benefits, and then some.